shxkir/edgeup-ai-prototype/README.md

 ## Overview

 This repository contains a prototype AI backend for EdgeUp, an AI powered study companion that personalizes exam preparation by profiling learners and adapting content.
-The goal of this project is to scaffold a microservice architecture that can be extended during the internship.
+The goal of this project is to scaffold a microservice architecture that can be extended.

 ## Objectives